-A generator with inverter technology is the safest source of power for expensive electronics like a computer or television.
+A generator with inverter technology is the safest source of power for expensive electronics like computers and televisions.
 Computers and other power-sensitive equipment need a stable source of AC power without surges.
 Inverters create this clean power by first generating conventional AC power, then converting it to DC power before inverting it back to a stable flow of AC electricity.
-They are smaller and lighter than generators like the Generac GP5500, but reviews say their performance is surprisingly good.
+They are smaller and lighter than standard generators, but reviews say their performance is surprisingly good.
 According to CampingLife.com, these compact generators "are incredibly smooth, quiet and fuel-efficient -- and have some amazing capabilities."

 Popular Mechanics says the Honda EU2000i (Est. $1,000) is the best small generator you can buy, and owners tend to agree: This longtime favorite earns highly favorable feedback.
 It's fuel-sipping, and its small size and weight (46 pounds, shaped like a suitcase with a handle) make it easy to carry.
 It's also super-quiet: At 59 decibels under maximum load, it's quieter than a normal conversation, making it perfect for tailgating or campsites where a noisy generator would incur the wrath of your neighbors.

 In short, the Honda EU2000i has "revolutionized the small-generator industry," Popular Mechanics says.
 With its "flawlessly easy pull starting" and "excellent power quality," it earns a perfect 5-star rating.
 Owners add that it's also rock-solid reliable, with a three-year warranty and plenty of service providers should problems arise.
 Ratings are high at user review sites across the web, capped with a 4.8-star rating based on more than 300 reviews at ElectricGeneratorsDirect.com.
 At Amazon.com, we see a nearly as impressive 4.6 star rating based on nearly 170 reviews.